 Since PMS and painful menstruation may have a similar origin to menstrual migraine.
 Remedies that tackle the underlying cause may benefit all these conditions.

-This recent study relates the use of dried ginger by a woman to prevent her migraines.
+A recent study relates the use of dried ginger by a woman to prevent her migraines.
 She took 500-600mg at the onset of visual aura, with further doses every four hours for four days.
 The study reports less migraine frequency and severity.

 This trial compares ginger powder with the drug sumatriptan for migraine prevention.
 Patients in both groups reported similar reductions in migraine attacks.
 The scientists also claim less side effects from ginger powder than the drug.